Why Is My Koi Pond Water Foamy on the Surface? (updated guide)

 As well as skimming the pond, you’ll also need to address any excess organic material present which may be causing surface foam and water quality problems.
 Excess sludge (bottom muck) is a common culprit, and this can be reduced using a pond vacuum or heavy duty pond net.
 After cleaning out any excess muck, you can also supplement the pond with a sludge eating bacteria product to keep sludge levels lower in future.

 Finally, you’ll want to make sure you pond is free from algae as they’re packed with organic material which becomes dissolved in the pond when they bloom and die.
 Algae also greatly contribute to sludge, lower oxygen content, and can become a real nuisance in summer if left unchecked.
-For our in-depth guide on algae control and treatment methods, check our dedicated guide on this below:
+For our in-depth guide on algae control and treatment methods, check our dedicated guide on this below as well as our guide to types of algae:

 3) Switch to a High Quality Koi Food